-- 1. Patients in whom oxytocic drugs are generally contraindicated or where prolonged contractions of the uterus are considered inappropriate.
-These include the following situations: - a.
-Patients with a history of cesarean section or major uterine surgery; - b.
-Patients with cephalopelvic disproportion; - c.
-Patients with a history of difficult labour and/or traumatic delivery; - d.
-Grand multiparae with six or more previous term pregnancies; - e.
-Patients with suspected or clinically evident pre-existing fetal distress; - f.
-Patients with overdistention of the uterus (multiple pregnancy, polyhydramnios); - g. patients with pre-existing uterine hypertonus; - h. circumstances that make it impossible for a responsible physician to be present. - 2.
-Patients with ruptured amniotic membranes or suspected choriamnionitis; - 3.
-Engagement of the head has not taken place; - 4.
+- Patients in whom oxytocic drugs are generally contraindicated or where prolonged contractions of the uterus are considered inappropriate.
+These include the following situations: - (a) Patients with a history of cesarean section or major uterine surgery; - (b) Patients with a major degree of cephalopelvic disproportion; - (c) Patients with a history of difficult labor and/or traumatic delivery; - (d) Grand multiparae with six or more previous term pregnancies; - (e) Patients with suspected or clinically evident pre-existing fetal distress; - (f) Patients with overdistention of the uterus (multiple pregnancy, polyhydromnias). - 2.
+Patients with ruptured amniotic membranes or suspected chorioamnionitis; - 3.
+Patients with known hypersensitivity to the prostaglandins or any ingredient in the formulation; - 4.
 Patients with unexplained vaginal bleeding during this pregnancy; - 5.
 Patients with fetal malpresentation; - 6.
 Patients with gynecological, obstetrical or medical conditions that preclude vaginal delivery. - 7.
-Patients whose pregnancy is complicated by an abnormal position of the placenta or umbilical cord. - 8.
-Patients with a past history of, or existing pelvic inflammatory disease, unless adequate prior treatment has been instituted; - 9.
-Patients with active cardiac, pulmonary, renal or hepatic disease.
+Patients whose pregnancy is complicated by an abnormal position of the placenta or umbilical cord.

-PROSTIN E2 vaginal gel should not be used simultaneously with other oxytocics (see Warnings).
+PREPIDIL should not be used simultaneously with other oxytocics (see WARNINGS).